 When you arrive into Hanoi you’ll want to head straight to your hotel to drop off your bags and settle in before discovering some Old Town sites.
 The Old French Quarter is a good place to start when it comes to Hanoi as this area has a wonderful mix of Vietnamese and French architecture and culture.
 Many of the sites located in this region are situated on the banks of lakes, and they can easily be reached on foot, with leisurely strolls between one site and the next.

-On your first day in Hanoi, head out to admire the Tran Quoc Pagoda on the West Lake, the Presidential Palace, the One Pillar Pagoda, and the Thang Long Imperial Citadel.
+On the first day of your Hanoi itinerary, head out to admire the Tran Quoc Pagoda on the West Lake, the Presidential Palace, the One Pillar Pagoda, and the Thang Long Imperial Citadel.
 Depending on what time you arrive, you may also have the chance to visit the Ho Chi Minh Mausoleum but only if you can get there before lunchtime.

-If you have time on day one in Hanoi, you might also want to visit the Hoa Lo Prison Memorial, the Temple of the Jade Mountain on the Hoàn Kiếm Lake or catch a show at the Thang Long Water Puppet Theatre – Click here to book your skip the line tickets for the water puppet theatre.
+If you have time on day one in Hanoi, you might also want to visit the Hoa Lo Prison Memorial, the Temple of the Jade Mountain on the Hoàn Kiếm Lake or catch a show at the Thang Long Water Puppet Theatre.

 On your next day in Hanoi, you might want to catch up on any sites you didn’t have time for yesterday before making your way to the Vietnam Museum of Ethnology, a site that offers visitors an insight into the 54 different ethnic groups in Vietnam.